corylown/edtf-humanize/README.md

 ## Internationalization

 EDTF-humanize supports the use of I18n as well as language specific module overrides for more nuanced control.
-English, French, and Italian are supported.
+English, French, German, and Italian are supported.

 Examples with current locale `:fr`: